EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L5_parallelised_r_analysis.md

     sqrt(i)
     })

 Try experimenting with the above functions on large numbers of iterations, both with lapply and mclapply.
-Can you achieve better performance using the MC_CORES environment variable to specify how many parallel processes R uses to complete these calculations.
-The default on the SDF is 2 cores, but you can increase this in the same way we did for OMP_NUM_THREADS, i.e.:
+Can you achieve better performance using the MC_CORES environment variable to specify how many parallel processes R uses to complete these calculations?
+The default on the SDF is 2 cores, but you can increase this in the same way we did for OMP_NUM_THREADS, e.g.:

     export MC_CORES=16

-Try different numbers of iterations of the functions (i.e. change 1:3 in the code to something much larger), and different numbers of parallel processes, i.e.:
+Try different numbers of iterations of the functions (e.g. change 1:3 in the code to something much larger), and different numbers of parallel processes, e.g.:

     export MC_CORES=2